Anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation: Numerical experiments

-The notation $\# Np$ denotes the number of nodal points on $V_{dc,h}^{CR} \times Q_h^{0}$ or $V_{h}^{CR} \times Q_h^{0}$, including nodal points on the boundary.
-Furthermore, we used the CG method without preconditioners, and the quadrature of the five order for computation of the right-hand side in \eqref{wop=1a}.
+In the computation, the following schemes were used: \begin{description} \item[(1)] Scheme \eqref{wop=1} (WOPSIP method). \item[(2)] Scheme \eqref{stokes51} (WBCR method). \end{description} Let $N \in \{ 16,32,64,128,256 \}$ be the division number for each side of the bottom and height edges of $\Omega$.
+We consider meshes (\Roman{lone}) and (\Roman{ltwo}) with $\delta \in \left\{ \frac{1}{64},\frac{1}{128}, \frac{1}{256} \right \}$.
+The notation $\# Np$ denotes the number of nodal points on $V_{dc,h}^{CR} \times Q_h^{0}$ or $V_{h0}^{CR} \times Q_h^{0}$ including nodal points on the boundary.
+We further use the CG method without preconditioners and the quadrature of the five orders for the computation of the right-hand side in \eqref{wop=1a} and \eqref{stokes51a}.